Linear Clique-Width for Hereditary Classes of Cographs: Quasi-Threshold Graphs have Unbounded Linear Clique-Width

 First note that we can, without loss of generality, restrict our attention to lcw expressions in which labels can only be introduced by adding a new vertex with that label.
 We need two further basic observations about lcw expressions.
 In the following, we say that a label is in \emph{use} (when constructing a graph from an lcw expression) if, at that point in time, there is a vertex with that label.

 \begin{proposition} In the process of building the graph $G$ via any efficient lcw expression, there is a point in the process when all $\lcw(G)$ labels are in use. \end{proposition} \begin{proof} Suppose that there is some efficient lcw expression where at most $\lcw(G)-1$ labels are ever in use simultaneously.
-Among all such lcw expressions for $G$, choose the one in which the last label to be introduced is introduced as late in the expression as possible, and denote this label by $\ell$.
+Among all such lcw expressions for $G$, consider those which have shortest length, in terms of the number of operations in the expression.
+Among these shortest expressions, choose the one in which the last label to be introduced is introduced as late in the expression as possible, and denote this label by $\ell$.
 We achieve a contradiction by modifying the expression so that the first use of $\ell$ occurs even later.
 To do this, we follow the lcw expression up until the point when the label $\ell$ is first due to be used.
 At this point, there must be another label, say $k$, which is not currently in use (by our hypotheses).
-In the rest of the lcw expression, we swap all occurrences of $\ell$ for $k$, pushing the first use of $\ell$ later in the expression, establishing the desired contradiction. \end{proof}
+In the rest of the lcw expression, we swap all occurrences of $\ell$ for $k$, pushing the first use of $\ell$ later in the expression (but not increasing the number of operations in the expression), establishing the desired contradiction. \end{proof}

 \begin{proposition} Fix an efficient lcw expression for the graph $G$ and a label $\ell$ used in this expression.
 Then there is an lcw expression for $G$ in which the vertices are inserted in the same order and where vertices labeled $\ell$ are never relabeled. \end{proposition} \begin{proof} Suppose that the given lcw expression does not preserve $\ell$, and identify the first instance when vertices labeled $\ell$ are relabeled by some other label $k$.
 Instead, replace this operation by relabeling vertices labeled $k$ to $\ell$, and then swap all subsequent instances of $\ell$ and $k$.
 Finally, repeat this process until the desired expression is created. \end{proof}